civican/legisinfo/44-1/bills/C-20/bill_text.md

 ### Section 28

-  **(1)** For the purpose of ensuring that the activities of the RCMP are carried out in accordance with the `Royal Canadian Mounted Police Act` or the `Witness Protection Program Act`, any regulations or ministerial directions made under them or any policy, procedure or guideline relating to the operation of the RCMP, the Commission may, on the request of the Minister or on its own initiative, conduct a review of specified activities of the RCMP and provide a report to the Minister and the Commissioner on the review.
+  **(1)** For the purpose of ensuring that the activities of the RCMP are carried out in accordance with the `Royal Canadian Mounted Police Act` or the `Witness Protection Program Act`, any regulations or ministerial directions made under them or any policy, procedure or guideline relating to the operation of the RCMP, the Commission may, on the request of the Minister **or a third party** or on its own initiative, conduct a review of specified activities of the RCMP and provide a report to the Minister and the Commissioner on the review.

-  **(2)** For the purpose of ensuring that the activities of the Agency are carried out in accordance with the `Canada Border Services Agency Act`, any ministerial directions made under that Act and any policy, procedure or guideline relating to the operation of the Agency, the Commission may, on the request of the Minister or on its own initiative, conduct a review of specified activities of the Agency and provide a report to the Minister and the President on the review.
+  **(2)** For the purpose of ensuring that the activities of the Agency are carried out in accordance with the `Canada Border Services Agency Act`, any ministerial directions made under that Act and any policy, procedure or guideline relating to the operation of the Agency, the Commission may, on the request of the Minister **or a third party** or on its own initiative, conduct a review of specified activities of the Agency and provide a report to the Minister and the President on the review.

-  **(3)** In order to conduct a review on its own initiative, the Commission must be satisfied that
+  **(3)** In order to conduct a review on its own initiative, the Commission must be satisfied that no other review or inquiry has been undertaken on substantially the same issue by a federal or provincial entity.

-    sufficient resources exist for conducting the review and the handling of complaints under Part 2 will not be compromised; and
+    [*Deleted*]

-    no other review or inquiry has been undertaken on substantially the same issue by a federal or provincial entity.
+    [*Deleted*]

-  **(4)** Before conducting a review on its own initiative, the Commission must give a notice to the Minister indicating that the Commission is satisfied that the conditions referred to in subsection (3) have been met and setting out the rationale for conducting the review.
+  **(4)** Before conducting a review on its own initiative, the Commission must give a notice to the Minister indicating that the Commission is satisfied that the **condition** referred to in subsection (3) **has** been met and setting out the rationale for conducting the review.

   **(5)** The Commission must include in the report any findings and recommendations that it sees fit regarding the adequacy, appropriateness, sufficiency or clarity of any policy, procedure or guideline relating to the operation of the RCMP or Agency, as the case may be.